HTTPArchive/almanac.httparchive.org/src/content/en/2025/fonts.md

 Several key trends observed in previous years have solidified:

-- **Self-Hosting vs. Services:** Web font delivery is shifting slowly from services toward self-hosting.
+- **Self-hosting versus services:** Web font delivery is shifting slowly from services toward self-hosting.
 Google Fonts still delivers fonts for over half of all websites, but its share is gently declining as more developers choose to host fonts themselves for performance or privacy.
 About one-third of sites now self-host all their fonts, up from about one-fifth a few years ago.
 Another large share of sites use a hybrid of Google's CDN plus self-hosting.
 This suggests a balance where developers are not entirely reliant on third-party infrastructure and can optimize caching and loading to their needs.

-- **Format Consolidation:** The web has standardized on WOFF2 as the primary font format.
+- **Format consolidation:** The web has standardized on WOFF2 as the primary font format.
 About 65% of font files are WOFF2, and combined with WOFF, that's about 81%.
 Old formats like raw TTF, EOT, or SVG fonts are almost completely phased out.
 This consolidation is great for performance (WOFF2 has superior compression) and simplifies what developers need to support.
 The data shows that most sites have followed in this direction, though a few self-hosted environments still lag in offering WOFF2 or sending correct MIME types.

-- **Font Sizes and Performance:** The typical web font is in the 30-40 KB range (compressed) and sites often use multiple fonts, so fonts still carry a slight weight cost.
+- **Font sizes and performance:** The typical web font is in the 30-40 KB range (compressed) and sites often use multiple fonts, so fonts still carry a slight weight cost.
 The median size went up a bit recently, reflecting richer fonts (e.g., variable fonts or ones with more glyphs).
 A significant portion of fonts are larger than 100 KB, especially for Asian scripts or when not subsetted.
 This underlines the importance of subsetting and careful loading strategies.
 The fact that most of these fonts are now WOFF2 helps mitigate the cost, but developers should still be mindful: a heavy use of many large font files can hurt load speeds.
 The 2025 crawl data suggests most sites are moderate in their font usage, but a small percentage go overboard and skew the "tail" of the distribution dramatically.

-- **Global Scripts:** Web typography has become more globally focused, with greater support for languages beyond the Latin script.
+- **Global scripts:** Web typography has become more globally focused, with greater support for languages beyond the Latin script.
 We see a meaningful presence of Cyrillic, Greek, Arabic, Hebrew, Devanagari, CJK, and others in web font usage every year.
 This is largely thanks to collaborative projects and open-source efforts producing high-quality fonts for these scripts.
 It's a major shift from the early 2010s, when web fonts were almost exclusively developed for the Latin alphabet.
 Now, developers can reasonably expect to find web fonts for a variety of writing systems.
 The data especially highlights Japanese and Korean adoption of web fonts, which continues to grow due to font families like Noto.
 Chinese remains a more difficult problem due to file size, but perhaps techniques like Incremental Font Transfer (IFT)—which is a way to load only needed portions of fonts on the fly—might change that in the future (this is on the horizon and could be a breakthrough for huge fonts, though still experimental).

-- **Variable Fonts:** Once a cutting-edge concept, variable fonts are now mainstream.
+- **Variable fonts:** Once a cutting-edge concept, variable fonts are now mainstream.
 Around 40% of websites use them, often transparently via Google Fonts serving a variable file instead of multiple static files.
 They haven't revolutionized design yet in terms of fancy animations or continuous variability in content, but they have delivered practical benefits: simplifying font requests and sometimes reducing total bytes when multiple styles are needed.
 Many popular fonts are now variable by default (Roboto, etc.), and developers use them mostly like they've used multiple weights before—albeit with the bonus of more fine-grained control if desired.

-- **Color Fonts:** Despite growing support for color fonts (COLR/CPAL, SVG glyphs), they are still rare on the web.
+- **Color fonts:** Despite growing support for color fonts (COLR/CPAL, SVG glyphs), they are still rare on the web.
 Aside from the use of emoji, few sites have taken advantage of multicolor glyphs.
 It remains an area to watch, but as of 2025, color fonts have yet to find a foothold in general web use.

-- **CSS for Rendering:** More sites are using the available CSS to optimize font loading and rendering. `font-display` is now specified on the majority of sites using fonts, reflecting a conscious choice about FOIT/FOUT.
+- **CSS for fendering:** More sites are using the available CSS to optimize font loading and rendering. `font-display` is now specified on the majority of sites using fonts, reflecting a conscious choice about FOIT/FOUT.
 The dominant use of `swap` shows a shared priority for quick text appearance, with only icon fonts intentionally delaying for integrity.
 Resource hints like `preconnect` and `preload` are not universal, but a healthy minority employ these techniques, indicating performance-aware development practices on the rise.
 And while still niche, the adoption of properties like `text-wrap: balance` and `hyphens: auto` shows that even finer typographic tweaks are gradually gaining traction for improving text layout.
 In essence, web developers are more actively managing how fonts load and how text flows, rather than leaving everything to default.
 This is a sign of the ecosystem maturing, where front-end developers are treating typography with the same seriousness as other performance and UX aspects.

 Overall, web fonts in 2025 tell a story of convergence and refinement.
 We see convergence on formats (WOFF2 everywhere), on delivery patterns (self-hosting on the rise, though services still important), on widely used families (a handful of web fonts are practically core now), and on best practices (`font-display: swap`, preloading critical fonts, etc.).
 Refinements include better global language support, open-type feature usage, and new CSS capabilities to smooth out the rough edges of text display.
 So, the web font landscape is largely stable, but not stagnant.
 No single change grabs the headline, but collectively these developments make the web more polished and accessible.

 What might be the next major development in fonts?
 As noted, Incremental Font Transfer (IFT) is a very promising new technology.
 It would allow browsers to download just the needed glyphs of a font for a specific set of text, rather than frontloading the entire file.
 If standardized and adopted, IFT could be revolutionary for huge fonts like CJK, emoji, or icon sets—effectively solving the "font size" problem.
-This technology is still in development, but next year's Almanac may have data available to report on the adoption and impact of IFT.
+This technology is still in development, but next year's Web Almanac may have data available to report on the adoption and impact of IFT.

 And so, the 2025 chapter closes on a confident note: fonts are a fundamental building block of the web, used smartly by most developers, and the path ahead is about making them faster, more inclusive, more expressive, and easier to work with for everyone.